 - A personal Facebook account with admin access to your Facebook ad account

-- A single access (meaning an email address that only one person access) email address.
-It’s preferable if this is email is at your domain.
+- Single access (meaning an email address that only one person access) email address.
+It’s preferable if this is email is in your domain.

 NOTE: You can add a profile picture and cover image to your account.

 Once you’ve decided to take the plunge and set up FBM, navigate to business.facebook.com and click on the Create Account button.

 Next, you’ll log into your personal Facebook account that has admin access to your page.

 Once you’ve logged in, you’ll need to click a new Create Account button, name your Facebook Business Manager, provide your name, and business email address.

 Each Facebook Business Manager account is required to have a primary page before you can do much else.
 In fact, here is Facebook’s explanation verbatim:

 “Your business needs a primary Page to request Pages, ad accounts, and other assets from another business or a person.
 They will verify your business through your primary Page.
 Your primary Page should be the Facebook Page that best represents the business you work for.”